 - Chorus, only one mode – This is a problem.
 A lot of the dreamy character of some Juno-106 pads and strings come from Chorus II.
 The MKS-7 only uses one BBD chip, compared to the Juno’s dual MN3009.

 - Noise – Noise is only available on the two Melody voices, and even so it’s only available at full volume or nothing.
 Some people like to add a bit of grit to a sound with a little noise.

 The Bass voice

 The bass voice differs from the ordinary voices in many respects.
 It has no modulation at all except envelope.
-It cannot have saw and pulse waveforms, but can’t have both at the same time.
-No noise, no inverse envelope, no HPF etc. On the plus side, the Bass has an analog envelope.
-This is important because the control voltage it outputs has an exponential shape, and therefore has more punch with short attack- and decay settings.
-All things considered, this bass is a lot more trimmed-down than any bass synth, like SH-101 or MC-202.
+It can switch between saw and pulse waveforms, but can’t have both at the same time.
+There’s no noise, no inverse envelope, no HPF etc. On the plus side, the Bass has an analog envelope.
+This is important because the control voltage it outputs has an exponential shape, and therefore has more punch with shorter attack- and decay settings.
+All things considered, this bass voice is a lot more trimmed-down than any Roland bass synth, like SH-101 or SH-09.
 Since it lacks velocity sensitivity I dare say it’s even more basic than the TB-303 sound engine which sports accent and slide controls.
-Still, it’s a rock solid bass, and a lot of people like it a lot.
+Still, it’s a rock solid bass, and a lot of people like it.

 Creating patches and saving them

 But everybody ideally wants hardware sliders and buttons.
 You could get a Stereoping Juno-106 programmer or a Behringer BCR for that.
 But doing so, you will still have to save your SysEx patch in your sequencer, in a SysEx librarian, or within your programmer if it allows that (Behringer BCR does not).

-Using the MKS-7 to get a Juno-106 is just too much hassle.
-The only things making me consider it is the price difference and that the MKS is velocity sensitive.
-I’ll stay with the JU-06.
+Using the MKS-7 to get a Juno-106 is a bit too much hassle for me.
+What still makes me consider it is the price difference from 106 and that the MKS is velocity sensitive.
+I’ll stay with the JU-06 for now.